NEWS: Career histories of three more LAICCC

 Los Angeles Inner City Cultural Center (LAICCC), the nation’s first and most influential minority owned and operated multi-cultural, multi-ethnic, multi-racial and multi-disciplinary visual and performing arts institution, has entered into a collaboration with the Entertainment Community Fund (formerly the Actors Fund of America) and its Performing Arts Legacy project (PAL) that will enable LAICCC to document the career histories of its many distinguished alumni.

-The career histories of Christine Avila and Gloria Calomee have now completed post-production and can be viewed here along with those of Virginia Wing and L. Martina Young, Ph.D.
+The career histories of Christine Avila, Gloria Calomee and J.D.
+Hall have now completed post-production and can be viewed here long with those of Virginia Wing and L. Martina Young, Ph.D.

 LAICCC is the first arts organization outside of New York chosen to enter into such a collaboration with the Performing Arts Legacy project.